 e.
 The Promoter is not liable for lost, stolen or defaced tickets or wristbands.
 If a customer loses their wristband, they will not be able to re-enter the Venue or Campsites.
 All wristbands will be checked when entering and leaving the Venue and Campsites.
 Replacement wristbands will only be issued at the box office if the original wristband is still on the customer’s wrist at the time of request and will incur a charge.

 f.
 Ticket price and availability may be subject to change without notice.

 g.
 Your ticket may be invalidated if any part of it is removed, defaced or altered.

 h.
 Upon purchase please check tickets carefully as mistakes cannot always be rectified after purchase.
 Tickets are not issued on a sale or return basis and refunds will not be made on returned tickets unless provided for under these Terms and Conditions.

 i.
 Ownership or possession of a ticket does not confer any rights (by implication or otherwise) on you to use, alter, copy or otherwise deal with any of the symbols, trademarks, logos and/or intellectual property appearing on the ticket.

+a.
 All ticket holders and guests must consent to a security search of persons, clothing, bags and any other items deemed necessary.

 b.
 The Promoter retains the right to conduct searches during the Event.
 If you refuse to be searched you may be ejected.